dhsorens/rholang/docs/rholangtut.md

 2) Instead of listening for only a single message, a *persistent receive*, `for( ... <= ... ){ ... }`, will spawn a copy of the body for each message received.

 5-6) We send the string processes `"Hello, world!"` and `"Hola, mundo!"` on the channel whose name is stored in the variable `helloWorld`.
-It is non-deterministic which message will be processed first.
+The order of processing is nondeterministic.

 ## Contracts as sugar for replicated receive